erdeneryesil/NeuralNetworkCore/NeuralNetworkMnist/README.md

 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/e1110a42-12c6-4036-8259-a7bd41ddb863" width="800"/>
 </p>

-As soon as the training starts, the text on the <b>Train</b> button changes to <b>'Stop Training'</b>.
+As soon as the training starts, the text on button <b>Train</b> changes to <b>'Stop Training'</b>.
 To stop the training, it is necessary to press the same button again.

 <p align="center">
 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/c21c7c46-8d21-4966-b994-eb4e47694186" width="800"/>
 </p>

-In this example scenario, the training of the artificial neural network is terminated by the user by clicking <b>Stop Training</b> button when the 288th epoch value is reached.
+In this example scenario, the training of the artificial neural network is terminated by the user by clicking button <b>Stop Training</b> when the 288th epoch value is reached.

 <p align="center">
 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/a6bbc7ea-7ed1-49d3-92ec-07d7b016128f" width="800"/>